Stratio/crossdata/doc/src/site/sphinx/3_configuration.rst

 Crossdata Configuration
 ************************

-Crossdata have the following requirements:
+Crossdata has the following requirements:
  - `MySQL <http://dev.mysql.com/downloads/mysql/>`_ to persist metadata in the Crossdata Catalog.
  - `Mongo Provider <https://github.com/Stratio/spark-mongodb>`_ to get the features of Mongo into Spark.

-Once the requirements are installed it's necessary to set up the server and driver configuration files to allow crossdata run in a distributed environments.
+Once the requirements are installed it's necessary to set up the server and driver configuration files to allow crossdata runs in a distributed environments.
 In other case, it is possible to use Crossdata with a default values, and it will run in localhost mode.

 Server Configuration for Distributed Environment